Appearance

 </body>

-HTML <noscript> tag has an alternative content, which is displayed in the browsers, that don’t support scripts, or the browsers, where the script support is disabled by the user.
+</html>HTML <noscript> tag provides alternative content, which is displayed in browsers that don’t support scripts or where script support is disabled by the user.
 In other cases, the browser ignores this tag and its content.

 The meta refresh Method

 Many developers suggest another method to display the content when JavaScript is turned off.
 You need to redirect to a page, where you can show the message that JavaScript is turned off.
-In order to do that, you can use the <noscript> method.
+In order to do that, you can use the <noscript> tag.
 Here is how it looks like:

-The meta refresh method consists of HTML <meta> tag with the http-equiv parameter set to "refresh" and a content parameter giving the time interval in seconds, so this will redirect the user to another page in the interval specified in that header.
-By setting the refresh time interval to zero (or little value), meta refresh can be used as a method of URL redirection.
+<noscript> <META HTTP-EQUIV="Refresh" CONTENT="0;URL=ShowErrorPage.html"> </noscript>The meta refresh method consists of an HTML <meta> tag with the http-equiv parameter set to "refresh" and a content parameter giving the time interval in seconds, so this will redirect the user to another page in the interval specified in that header.
+By setting the refresh time interval to zero (or a small value), meta refresh can be used as a method of URL redirection.